NinadShenoy/Loan_Default_Insights-Data_Visualization/README.md

 I used **ChatGPT** to:

 * Suggest the best visual types for presenting insights
-* Structure the dashboard pages to tell a clear business story
+* Structure the dashboard pages
+* To generate business questions

 ---